Last Updated on November 5, 2022 by Sorin Petroj

 Chinese players dominate table tennis for several reasons.
 Another World Championship is behind us, and China won gold medals again in the men’s and women’s singles competitions.
-Fan Zhendong is the World Champion in the men’s singles and Wang Manyu in the women’s singles category.
+Fan Zhendong is the World Champion in men’s singles, and Wang Manyu in the women’s singles category.

 WTTC Houston Finals – Top 7 Points